 Grocery Shopping Tip: I like to buy a bag of frozen shrimp and just defrost it when I’m in a shrimp mood.
 They last a long time in the freezer and are usually cheaper than fresh shrimp, so more bang for your buck!

-Note: Defrost meats in the fridge (rather than on the counter) overnight to prevent bacteria growth.
+Quick note about defrosting seafood or meat: Defrost meats in the fridge (rather than on the counter) overnight to prevent bacteria growth.
 If you don’t have time for an overnight defrost, you can put the shrimp in a bowl and cover them with COLD water and then let them defrost on the counter.
 I know the cold water seems counter intuitive but it helps defrost the shrimp without lowering them to “danger zone” temperatures where bacteria thrive.

 This marinade is super easy because you shake it up in a mason jar.
 It can also be drizzled on lots of other meats and veggies for roasting.
 The key ingredients in this marinade are: